nickyiliwang0000/h/css/css-grids.md

 }
 ```

-Next, copy this Emmet snippet to add more markup, and see how our current grid setup handles the addition content: `.gridItem.gridItem$@7*6>p{Grid Item $@7}`.
+Copy this Emmet snippet to add more markup, and see how our current grid setup handles the additional content: `.gridItem.gridItem$@7*6>p{Grid Item $@7}`.

-Here we have 12 grid items, with three items per column, and only 2 rows.
+Here we have 12 grid items, and a grid set up to accomodate two rows of three items per column (i.e. a 2x3 grid).
 What will happen to the three extra elements?

 CSS Grids will automatically fit your new content in a new row.
 The size of the row will be determined by the content that falls to that new row.
 These new rows are called _implicit rows_.
-The rows we do create, are called _explicit rows_.
+The rows we created initially are called _explicit rows_.

 ### `grid-auto-flow`

-Notice how the extra grid items get put in a new *row*, not a new *column*?
-This is because the default value for the `grid-auto-flow` is row.
-We can adjust this by changing this property to column.
-We will look at another value dense, a little later, but it will fit items in whereever they can fit!
+Notice how the extra grid items get put in a new **row**, not a new **column**?
+This is because the default value for the `grid-auto-flow` is `row`.
+We can adjust this by changing this property's value to `column`.

 * **row**: default value
 * **column**: any implicit items will create new columns

-* **dense**: attempts to fill in holes earlier in the grid
+Another value, `dense` attempts to fill in holes earlier in the grid.

-For accessibility, using `grid-auto-flow: dense;` will change the order of your grid items.
-If the order of your content matters to the users understanding then don't this value.
+> Using `grid-auto-flow: dense;` will change the order of your grid items, which may create accessibility challenges.
+If the order of your content matters to the user's understanding, don't this value.

 ### `grid-auto-rows`

-If you do not explicitly create a column or row, the browser will fit the rest of our elements onto a new line (by default), called an implicit row.
 To control your implicit rows, you can use the `grid-auto-rows` property.
 It is possible to provide multiple values for multiple implicit rows.
-However, Firefox does not currently support multiple values, so it is not recommended.
+However, [Firefox does not currently support multiple values](https://caniuse.com/#search=grid), so wait until the support is more robust to use it in production.

 ```css
 .container {